KubeRocketCI/docs/versioned_docs/version-3.10/operator-guide/cd/argocd-integration.md

       namespaceResourceWhitelist:
       - group: '*'
         kind: '*'
       # enable access only for specific git server.
-The example below 'edp' - it is namespace where KubeRocketCI deployed
+The example below 'krci' - it is namespace where KubeRocketCI deployed
       sourceRepos:
         - ssh://git@github.com/*
       # enable capability to deploy objects from namespaces
       sourceNamespaces:
-        - edp
+        - krci
     ```

 5. Check that your new **Repository**, **Known Hosts**, and **AppProject** are added to the Argo CD UI.